 You must first specify which link you wish to perform the tests on by entering the link number; the options on the menu will then be available.

-The CSU/DSU options are only available when the link module is a CSU/DSU module and the link state is disabled.
+The ATL CSU/DSU options are only available when the link module is an ATL CSU/DSU module and the link state is disabled.